jurrutiag/arexecute/README.md

 # arexecute
 Application to record actions on the computer and then execute them in a controlled way.

-# Recording
+## Installation

-To record run the following line:
+arexecute is in pypi, run the following command to install:

+`python -m pip install arexecute`

+After installation, all commands that are run using the module as a direct application can be run using either one of the following commands:

-`python -m arexecute example`
+`python -m arexecute <arexecute-commands>`

+or:

+`arexecute <arexecute-commands>`

+For the examples we will stick to the second one.

+## Recording

-In order to create a json file named example with the saved recording.
+To record into a file named "example.json", run the following line:

+`arexecute example`

 The instructions for recording are the following:

 (->) Denotes press first one key, then the next